Despite our strides toward gender equality, it seems menstruation is still shameful, and must, at all costs, be hidden.

-At least once a month, I muster all of the courage I have and make the terrifying walk from my work desk to the bathroom.
+At least once a month, I muster all of the courage I have and make the terrifying walk from my work desk to the office restroom.

 This is a seriously covert and often stressful operation – simply because I happen to have my period.
 It requires rigid strategizing, meticulous planning, and serious stealth to make the 30-second sprint.